anupgp/Heart-Failure-Prediction/README.md

 - **Chest Pain Type**: Most common is 'ASY' (Asymptomatic).
 - **Feature Correlation**: Oldpeak and ST_Slope show notable associations with heart disease.

+Additional Observations:

+- Among males, the number of heart disease patients is higher than those without.
+Conversely, in the female population, there are more individuals without heart disease than with it.
+- The presence of asymptomatic (ASY) chest pain is strongly associated with a higher likelihood of heart disease.
+- Fasting blood sugar levels are not definitive indicators—patients with both elevated and normal fasting blood sugar levels show notable cases of heart disease.
+- Resting ECG results do not provide a clear distinction; all three categories exhibit a substantial number of heart disease cases.
+- The presence of exercise-induced angina significantly increases the probability of heart disease diagnosis.
+- A flat ST_Slope slope is highly indicative of heart disease.
+A downward slope also correlates with heart disease, though it appears in fewer cases.

 ## 🧠 Feature Importance

 Planned visualizations: